PrithivirajDamodaran/FlashRank/README.md

 ## How to Cite

-To cite this repository in your work, use the following citation:
+To cite this repository in your work please click the "cite this repository" link on the right side (bewlow repo descriptions and tags)

-> [Prithiviraj Damodaran].
-(2023). *FlashRank, Lightest and Fastest 2nd Stage Reranker for search pipelines*.
-Zenodo. https://zenodo.org/doi/10.5281/zenodo.10426927